ermalaliraj/python-lda-topic-modeling-ec-laws/README.md

     - WHAT: Visualise topics distribution of the model.
     - OUTPUT: Html file Ex `./model/EU_REG_year-2016_nrtopics20_visualize.html`
 4. `predict.py`
+    - WHAT: Call the model using 4 unseen phrases.
+The phrase of prediction 1 is taken from the GDPR regulation.
+See `predict.out`
+    - OUTPUT: Print in the console the result of 4 predictions.

 ### Topics distribution using gensimvis